 And then when you die after you've paid taxes your whole life, then they feel they have the right to come in and rob you blind again.

-And the federal government takes 40% more of whatever you're left whatever's left when you die.
+And the federal government takes 40% more of whatever is left when you die.

-And if you live in a state like New York, you pay 10% of the state of New York.
+And if you live in a state like New York, you pay 10% to the state of New York.

-I think he even pay a city estate tax.
+I think you even pay a city estate tax.

-So all this money that has been taxed, likely multiple times, now you're gonna get whacked again.
+So all this money that has been taxed likely multiple times, now you're going to get whacked again.

 You know, I told you the story earlier this week.

-These are the same idiots that promise to educate your kids in New York City.
+These are the same idiots that promised to educate your kids in New York City.

 They spend $27,000 per student.